What is Faceplasty?

 Where does the method come from?

-The method emerged from years of clinical experience and teaching.
-To share it in a structured way, an online training program was created: Faceplasty.Academy.
+The method grew out of many years of practice and teaching.
+To share it in a more structured way, the online program Faceplasty.Academy was created.

 The curriculum includes theoretical and practical modules — from anatomy and osteopathic theory to hands-on techniques and tissue listening.